MillenniumMachines/millenniummachines.github.io/docs/millennium-os/manual/chapters/40_gcodes.md

 M6515 [Xnnn] [Ynnn] [Znnn]
 ```

-Provide at least one of X, Y, and Z coordinates to check that they are within the axes limits of the machine, and trigger an abort if they are outside the work envelope.
-This is used by other macros to make sure we do not try to move outside of machine limits.
+Accepts at least one of X, Y, and Z coordinates to check that they are within the axes limits of the machine and will trigger an abort if they are outside the work envelope.
+This macro is also internally used to ensure we do not try to move outside the machine's limits.

 ### `G6550` - PROTECTED MOVE